[Comment: For publication dates of the C.F.R. referenced in this rule, see paragraph (B)(15)(b) of rule 3717-1-01 of the Administrative Code.]

 (ii) Have active antimicrobial ingredients that are listed in the FDA monograph for over-the-counter health-care antiseptic drug products as an antiseptic handwash (as published on June 17, 1994); and

-(b) Comply with one of the following:
+(b) Consist only of components which the intended use of each complies with one of the following:

 (c) Be applied only to hands that are cleaned as specified under paragraph (B) of this rule.